Pricing – Sale of a Residential Freehold Property

 How long will the sale of your freehold property take?

 How long it will legally take to sell your freehold property, so from your sale being agreed and accepting the buyer’s offer until you receive the sale proceeds, depends on various factors.
+The average sale process in England and Wales ordinarily takes from around 10 to 12 weeks.

 It can be quicker or slower, depending on the parties in the chain and the number of parties in the chain.
 For example, if you are selling to a first time buyer who has a mortgage in principle, it could take from around five to six weeks for the sale to complete.
 However, if there are several transactions in the chain, this can take significantly longer, between three and four months.
 In such a situation, additional charges may apply.